jonathongardner/slots-jwt/README.md

 ## Routes

-All these routes will be mounted at the route used above in `mount Slots::Engine =>`.
+All these routes will be mounted at the route used above in `mount Slots::JWT::Engine =>`.

 | Route Helper | Route | Token |     |
 | ------------ | ----- | ----- | --- |